eurostat/gridviz/docs/reference.md

 ## Legends

-To show map style elements, see various examples here: https://github.com/eurostat/gridviz/blob/master/examples/legends/
+To show map legends, see various examples here: https://github.com/eurostat/gridviz/blob/master/examples/legends/

 ## Leaflet

 Gridviz can be used with leaflet by using the [leaflet-gridviz plugin](https://github.com/eurostat/leaflet-gridviz)

 ## Alright?